maclandrol/maclandrol.github.io/_posts/2015-12-25-Fisher-exac-test-for-mxn-table.md

 I was working on a project where I needed to compare categorical data in other to determine if there is any association between them.
 For my particular problem, a chi2 test wouldn't work, so I needed a Fisher's exact test.
 Since there aren't any code in python to perform the Fisher's exact test for larger than 2x2 table, I decided to write my own.
 You can find it here : [FisherExact](https://github.com/maclandrol/FisherExact).
 <!--more-->

-Usually, you would use a chi2 test for independence (which is implementated in most programming languages) to compare association between categorical data.
+Usually, you would use a chi2 test for independence (which is implemented in most programming languages) to compare association between categorical data.
 The problem was that I had low count in my contingency table.

-Although it's commonly accepted that the Cochran's rule **of at least 5 count in each cell of the expected table is too strict**, I actually had really low total counts and often cells with 0 count in my observed table.
+Although it's commonly accepted that the Cochran's rule **of at least 5 count in each cell of the expected table is too strict**, I actually had really low total counts and cells with 0 count in my observed table.
 Thus, using an exact test is probably more suited.
 In fact, [McDonald recommend, as a rule of thumb, to use an exact test when the total count is lower than 1000](http://www.biostathandbook.com/small.html).

 So I decided to perform a Fisher's exact test, despite its controversies (see [Frank Harrell's post with detailled references on stats.stackexchange.com](http://stats.stackexchange.com/questions/14226/given-the-power-of-computers-these-days-is-there-ever-a-reason-to-do-a-chi-squa/14230#14230)).
 Unfortunately, I didn't find any implementation of the Fisher's exact test for larger than 2x2 table in python.
 To my knowledge, only [R offer a Fisher's exact test for table larger than 2x2](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/fisher.test.html).
-I then decided to rewrite the R function in python.
-How difficult would have that been right ?
+Since the main part of my project was already written in python, I decided to rewrite the R function in python for consistency.
+How difficult would have that been ? right ?

 It turns out that the R function actually use a heavily edited C version of the FORTRAN subroutine FEXACT ([algorithm 643 by Mehta and Patel](http://dl.acm.org/citation.cfm?id=214326&picked=formats&preflayout=tabs)).
 My plan was to first find the [fortran 90 source code of FEXACT](http://jblevins.org/mirror/amiller/) and then use [f2py](http://docs.scipy.org/doc/numpy-dev/f2py/) to import the fortran module in my python code.
-I quickly learned that although this sound simple, it was nearly impossible without any basic notion in fortran.
+I quickly learned that, although this sound simple, it was nearly impossible without any basic notion in fortran.

-Since f2py couldn't handle real precision when ```SELECTED_REAL_KIND``` is used, I first created a [.f2py_f2cmap](https://sysbio.ioc.ee/projects/f2py2e/FAQ.html#q-what-if-fortran-90-code-uses-type-spec-kind-kind) file with ```{'real':{'dp':'double'}}``` in it in order to map any instance of dp to double.
+Since f2py couldn't handle real precision when ```SELECTED_REAL_KIND``` is used, I first created a [.f2py_f2cmap](https://sysbio.ioc.ee/projects/f2py2e/FAQ.html#q-what-if-fortran-90-code-uses-type-spec-kind-kind) file with ```{'real':{'dp':'double'}}``` in it in order to map any instance of ```dp``` to double.
 This wasn't enough, so I changed the structure of the FEXACT module to this :

 {% highlight fortran %}
 MODULE Types